 Executor: This is the person who carries out the wishes of your estate with the help of an estate lawyer to guide them.
 This is typically a trusted family member or friend, and there can only be one.

 Trust: A trust differs from the will in that a trust can be used when you are still alive.
 In simple terms, a living trust allows someone else to manage your affairs in the situation that you have become incapacitated.
-Your trustee can own all of your assets and determine what to do with them, and they will be acting as an extension of you.
+Your trustee can own all of your assets, determine what to do with them, and act as an extension of you.

 A Living Will: Also known as an advanced directive, a living will outlines what you would like in different medical scenarios.
-For example, a living will will put into writing what you would like when it comes to being put on a ventilator or a feeding tube.
+For example, a living will puts into writing what you would like when it comes to being put on a ventilator or a feeding tube.

 Medical Power of Attorney: This document will name a person who will be responsible for making medical decisions when you cannot yourself.
 Usually, the medical power of attorney will work with what you outline in your living will.